P-p-H-d/mlib/README.md

 ##### void name\_out\_str(FILE *file, name\_t variant)

-Convert the variant into a string and send it to the stream 'file'.
+Convert the variant into a formatted string and send it to the stream 'file'.
 All types associated to the variant shall have a out\_str function for this function to be defined.

 ##### void name\_in\_str(name\_t variant, FILE *file)

-Read a string representation of the variant from the stream 'file' and update the object variant with it.
+Read a formatted string representation of the variant from the stream 'file' and update the object variant with it.
 All types associated to the variant shall have a in\_str function for this function to be defined.